 Much like people or animals, it’s a way of “starving” the plants so it absorbs any fat that was left over and can be used for energy.
 The hard part is to time it right.
 You need to flush your marijuana plants at a short enough time before the harvest that the plants don’t have enough time to start becoming unhealthy.

-Why should I flush?
+Why should I flush my marijuana?

 You should flush your marijuana plants before the harvest because it will allow the buds to become smoother and higher quality.
 However, if you are an impatient person or aren’t good at this kind of thing, you may want to either reconsider or take extra time to plan it carefully.
 This is because, when timed wrong, a flush can actually have a negative effect on your marijuana plants, thus lowering the yield at the end.